warthog9/tenstorrent.github.io/core/aibs/warp100.md

 The Warp 100 Bridge (TX-01002) is compatible with the following AI Graph Processor cards:

+- Wormhole™ n150d with Active Cooler (TC-02002)
 - Wormhole™ n150s with Passive Cooler (TC-02001)
+- Wormhole™ n300d with Active Cooler (TC-02004)
 - Wormhole™ n300s with Passive Cooler (TC-02003)

 Each card supports up to two Warp 100 Bridges.

+**NOTE:** n300d and n300s cards feature 2.5-slot coolers and will only be able to use the triple-slot Warp 100 Bridge.

 ## Installation